-- Embrace active transportation and support these modes with strategic investment.
-Identify and prioritize implementation of improvements to existing rights-of-way to improve pedestrian and bicycle circulation and connectivity to the Downtown core and to adjacent neighborhoods.
-Ensure that bike and pedestrian infrastructure serves all ages and abilities. - Identify and adopt site design standards or other regulations to reestablish a more robust street grid and/or to create new walking routes that improve non-motorized circulation. - Continue to evaluate improvements and infrastructure investments that break up long blocks and increase the density of intersections in the North Bank. - Evaluate existing arterial, collector and neighborhood streets to identify necessary improvements for improved accessibility and intentional connectivity. - Complete street design techniques can make arterials and collectors more functional and safer for all users.
+- Identify and prioritize implementation of improvements to existing rights-of-way to improve pedestrian and bicycle circulation and connectivity to the Downtown core and to adjacent neighborhoods. - Identify and adopt site design standards or other regulations to reestablish a more robust street grid and/or to create new walking routes that improve non-motorized circulation. - Continue to evaluate improvements and infrastructure investments that break up long blocks and increase the density of intersections in the North Bank. - Evaluate existing arterial, collector and neighborhood streets to identify necessary improvements for improved accessibility and intentional connectivity. - Complete street design techniques can make arterials and collectors more functional and safer for all users.
 Spokane's adopted complete street standards and designations should be implemented when capital projects are built and may need future revision to better support the development envisioned in the North Bank, which suffers from discontinuous sidewalks and poor lighting.